The rigidity of sharp spectral gap in nonnegatively curved spaces: Introduction

 One of the most prevailing endeavors in modern analysis has been the study of the spectrum of the Laplace operator in various spaces (or domains within) and under different geometric constraints and/or boundary conditions.
-Kac's famous ``hearing the shape of a drum'' conundrum -- or at least a restatement thereof -- asks under what restrictions, one can hear the shape of a drum; said more precisely, when is it the case that the spectrum of Laplacian completely determines the underlying space?
+Kac's famous ``hearing the shape of a drum'' conundrum -- or at least a restatement thereof -- asks under what restrictions, one can hear the shape of a drum; said more precisely, when is it the case that the spectrum of the Laplacian completely determines the underlying space?
+Spectral rigidity results provide partial answers to this question.
 Even though one can construct (locally) nonisometric isospectral (Riemannian) spaces (e.g. see~\cite{Milnor, Ejiri, Szab, Gordon}), estimates on the eigenvalues still carry plenty of geometric and analytic data about the underlying space.
-Estimates on the first spectral gap are particularly important since they provide valuable estimates on, among other things, curvature bounds for the underlying space (geometric information) and the rate of convergence of diffusion processes to their equilibrium states (analytic information).
-Rigidity results for the first spectral gap provide us with cases in which, one can actually hear the shape of a drum and with much more.
-The importance of such results could be better understood by pointing out that such a rigidity result only requires the precise data on the first two eigenvalues (compare this with hearing a filtered or silenced sound wave) thus, is much stronger in nature than hearing the shape of a drum.
-Perhaps the metaphor ``hearing the shape of a drum through the strongest imperfect sound filter'' would be more accurate for such rigidity statements.
-So metaphorically speaking, our result in this article could be restated as: \emph{``One \textsf{can} actually \textsf{hear} the shape of a \textsf{needle} or a \textsf{ring} in the haystack of compact nonnegatively curved metric and measure spaces and in spite of any strong yet imperfect sound insulation''}.